 Find out how to manage your recipe knowledge with recipe database.

-In the restaurant business, the recipe database is a must.
+In the restaurant business, a recipe database is a must.
 This document allows the chef to structure their knowledge and to calculate the profitability of their recipes.
-It also allows the chef to organize their production efficiently while enriching the information.
+It also allows the chef to organize their production efficiently while enriching information.

-As you can see, the database is a management tool that will help you lead your restaurant to success.
-When well written, you will save precious time and will be better able to organize yourself efficiently.
-As a restaurant owner, you know better than anyone, organization is one of the main keys to success.
+As you can now see, a database is a management tool that will help you lead your restaurant to success.
+When well written, you will save precious time and be able to better organize yourself efficiently.
+As a restaurant owner you know better than anyone that organization is one of the main keys to success.

-In the restaurant business, it's essential to structure your knowledge in order to build a solid and durable foundation.
-Thanks to this, you will be able to standardize information to avoid errors, to train your colleagues more easily and to prevent turnover.
+In the restaurant business it is essential to structure your knowledge in order to build a solid and durable foundation.
+Thanks to this, you will be able to standardize information to avoid errors, train your colleagues with ease and prevent turnover.

 Standardize information to avoid errors.

 In order to work efficiently in the kitchen, all employees must have access to the same level of information and knowledge.
-In order to save as much time as possible in training your colleagues, it's important to structure the information beforehand.
-The time spent on structuring knowledge will be quickly made up for later on.
-In school, you learn with a recipe book.
-Unfortunately, when you start in the kitchen with a professional, it's often on the job, due to the lack of ergonomic tools.
+In order to save as much time as possible in training your colleagues, it is important to structure information beforehand.
+The time spent on structuring knowledge will be quickly made up for at a later date.
+In school you learn with a recipe book.
+Unfortunately, when you start in the kitchen with a professional, you often learn on the job due to the lack of ergonomic tools.

-The database is the perfect tool to do this job thoroughly.
+A database is the perfect tool to do this job thoroughly.
 Thanks to it, your colleagues will have a document they can refer to when they need to know more about a recipe, or even if they have doubts.
 You can print out an up-to-date, laminated recipe booklet and make it available to the kitchen staff.
-The clearer and more detailed your database is, the easier it will be to train.
+The clearer and more detailed your database is, the easier it will be to train staff.

 The growth rate in the hotel and restaurant industry is the highest of all sectors.
-That said, turnover is still very high, sometimes reaching over 70%.
+That being said, turnover is still very high--sometimes reaching over 70%.
 This is almost 2 or 3 times higher than the average for other sectors.
-This can be explained by the age of the employees, who are often young and are students, but also by the hectic and sometimes stressful work pace.
+This can often be explained by the age of employees, who can be young and/or students, but also by the hectic, and sometimes stressful, work pace.

-One thing is certain, turnover must be considered as mandatory and must be anticipated in order to be better protected against it.
-You certainly don't want to wait until your chef has left to realize that all the knowledge of your restaurant was only in their head.
-You also have to take into account that a more structured, modern company is more likely to retain its employees.
+One thing is certain: turnover must be considered as mandatory and anticipated, in order to be better protected against it.
+You certainly don't want to wait until your chef has left to realize that all of the knowledge of your restaurant was only in their head.
+You should also take into account that a structured, modern company is more likely to retain its employees.

-In the professional world, each employee is careful to make their work clear and available, in order to share information.
-In the restaurant industry, the same logic must be applied and this is where the recipe database comes into play.
-Composition of the recipe, production steps, selling price and so on.
-Record your knowledge to make sure you never forget anything.
+In the professional world every employee should be careful to make their work clear and available, in order to share information.
+In the restaurant industry the same logic must be applied--and this is where the recipe database comes into play with composition of recipes, production steps, selling prices and so on.
+Record your knowledge, and your staff's knowledge, to make sure nothing is forgotten.

-To optimize the profitability of your kitchen, it's essential to look at different components: the analysis of the performance of your dishes, the reduction of your costs, the pricing but also the improvement of your marketing mix.
+To optimize the profitability of your kitchen, it is essential to look at different components: the analysis of the performance of your dishes, the reduction of your costs, your pricing (but also the improvement of your marketing mix)...
 Nothing should be left to chance.